FedHM: Efficient Federated Learning for Heterogeneous Models via Low-rank Factorization

+\textbf{Convergence Speed under Heterogeneous Setting.} Figure~\ref{fig:hete_iid} shows the convergence speed of \system and the baselines under the fixed heterogeneous setting.
+Note that, here we consider those models with the smallest size, \eg, 1.37M and 1.24M parameters for baselines and \system, respectively, both on CIFAR-10.
+From Figure~\ref{fig:hete_iid}, we find that \system achieves faster convergence than the baselines, with the smallest model of \system consistently outperforming FedAvg, demonstrating the benefits of the factorized training and aggregation strategy.
+In the early stage of training (training with a larger learning rate), \system holds a more smooth learning curve than FedAvg, which demonstrates that \system improves the robustness of smallest model through aggregation with larger models.
+We also observe that Split-Mix and HeteroFL converges slower than FedAvg, since both Split-Mix and HeteroFL aim to improve the performance of the server model (the model with the largest size), not the performance of all of the models.

-\textbf{Communication and Computation Cost.} We compare the factorized low-rank models and the original model before factorization, in terms of communication cost and computation cost.
-Figure~\ref{fig:homo_comm} shows the test Top-1 accuracy \textit{w.r.t.} communication cost under homogeneous setting.
-From this figure, we can find that low-rank models require much lower communication cost and achieve comparable Top-1 test accuracy, compared to original model.
-Figure~\ref{fig:target_commcost} shows the communication cost to reach target accuracy, compared to the original model.
-Furthermore, \system saves the communication cost 6.1$\times$/7.6$\times$ and 7.9$\times$/8.1$\times$, under the CIFAR10 IID/Non-IID and CIFAR100 IID/Non-IID settings.
-Figure~\ref{fig:target_computecost} shows that to reach target accuracy, original model requires 2.9$\times$/3.6$\times$ and 2.1$\times$/1.8$\times$ computation cost than \system, under CIFAR10 IID/Non-IID and CIFAR100 IID/Non-IID settings.
-The experimental results confirm the effectiveness of the compression method, the method further improves the performance of client models under heterogeneous setting.
+\textbf{Communication and Computation Cost.} To evaluate the efficiency of \system, we compare the factorized low-rank models and the original model before factorization, in terms of communication cost and computation cost.
+The parameters of model and MACs (the number of multiplication-and-addition operations) are key metrics to measure the communication cost and computation overhead.
+We compute the communication cost as $2\times(\#participants)\times(\#parameters)\times(\#round)$, and the computation overhead is calculated as $(MACs)\times(\#epochs)\times(\#samples)\times(\#round)$.
+Figure~\ref{fig:homo_comm} shows the Top-1 test accuracy \textit{w.r.t.} communication cost under homogeneous setting.
+From this figure, we observe that, compared to original model, \system requires much lower communication cost and achieves comparable Top-1 test accuracy.
+Figure~\ref{fig:target_commcost} shows the communication cost of \system to reach a target accuracy.
+Compared to the original model, \system reduces the communication cost 6.1$\times$/7.6$\times$ and 7.9$\times$/8.1$\times$, under the CIFAR10 IID/Non-IID and CIFAR100 IID/Non-IID settings.
+Figure~\ref{fig:target_computecost} shows that to reach a target accuracy, the original model requires 2.9$\times$/3.6$\times$ and 2.1$\times$/1.8$\times$ more computation cost than \system, under CIFAR10 IID/Non-IID and CIFAR100 IID/Non-IID settings.
+The experimental results confirm the effectiveness of local factorized training and that factorized training further improves the performance of client models under the heterogeneous setting.